Burundi national football team: Sponsors

 During these beginnings, Burundi is equipped by Erreà, an Italian sports brand.
 In 2012, he signed a contract with Adidas for a period of 10 years.
 Despite this long-term contract with Adidas, Burundi is committed in 2018 with Nike.
 She even signs a contract with Lumitel (a phone brand).

 Stadium

 The Burundi team have played most of their matches in Bujumbura at the Intwari Stadium.
 The second match in its history, Burundi is playing its first home match against Somalia (3–0 victory).
-The Prince Louis Rwagasore stadium is home to Vital'O FC and Prince Louis FC, as well as the national team.
+The Intwari stadium is home to Vital'O FC and Prince Louis FC, as well as the national team.
 The stadium has been renovated several times, notably in March 2018, due to a flooded pitch.

 Supporters

-During the matches at the Prince Louis Rwagasore stadium, the Burundian supporters are often outnumbered, in particular because of the rather low capacity of the stadium (10,000 seats) for around 13,000 spectators.
+During the matches at the Intwari Stadium, the Burundian supporters used to be often outnumbered, in particular because of the rather low capacity of the stadium (10,000 seats) for around 13,000 spectators.
 Just like the players, the supporters dress in red, green and white and bring the flag of the country.
 During the match in March 2019 against Gabon, the authorities have made additional seats available because of the lack of space in the stands.

+In 2022, the stadium underwent renovation project increasing its capacity to 22,000 seats.